Giving Thanks for Beds…and Getting Tired of Not Having One

 Giving Thanks for Sleeping Around

-This year was pretty much like the last few – strangely maybe my inconsistent life has become consistent.
+This year was pretty much like the last few – so maybe strangely, my inconsistent life has become consistent.
 I like to count the number of beds I’ve slept in every year to get an idea of my rate of movement.
-For the last few years it turns out that I move beds/sleeping arrangements about every 3 days on average – and 2016 was the same!
+For the last few years, it has turned out that I move beds/sleeping arrangements about every 3 days on average, and 2016 was the same!

 This includes regular beds, sleeping bags, economy class overnight flights, trains, boats, NYC penthouses, campers, vans, and bunk beds.
 And of course I’ve slept in countless beds of friends and family around the world and for that – I’m the most thankful.
 People who continuously welcome me into their homes and lives makes me overflow with gratitude.
 And I often wonder if I will every be able to pay my good fortune forward.